storybookjs/frontpage/src/content/recipes/sass.md

 <Callout variant="neutral" icon="ℹ️" title="Heads up!" style={{ marginBottom: '10px' }}>

-Some configurations of Storybook already come pre-configured to support Sass.
-If your project meets the following, then you can skip to the [next step](#2-import-global-styles).
+Some Storybook configurations are pre-configured to support Sass.
+If your project meets any of the following criteria, you can skip to the [next step](#2-import-global-styles).

 - Storybook >= 7.x with the `vite` builder.
 - Storybook >= 7.x with the `@storybook/nextjs` framework.
 - Storybook >= 7.x with the `@storybook/preset-create-react-app` and `react-scripts@2.x.x` or higher.
-- Storybook >= 7.x with the `@storybook/angular` framework.
+- Storybook >= 7.x with the `@storybook/angular` framework

 </Callout>